-On behalf of Wisconsin Power and Light Company (WPL), SCS Engineers (SCS) has prepared this Initial Closure Plan for the Columbia (COL) Dry Ash Disposal Facility Phase 1 Modules 1 through 3 as required by 40 CFR 257.102(b), as stated below.
+On behalf of Wisconsin Power and Light Company (WPL), SCS Engineers (SCS) has prepared this Closure Plan for the Columbia (COL) Dry Ash Disposal Facility Phase 1, Modules 1 through 6 as required by 40 Code of Federal Regulations (CFR) 257.102(b), as stated below.

 40 CFR 257.102(b).
-"Written closure plan-(1) Content of the plan.
+"Written closure plan - (1) Content of the plan.
 The owner or operator of a CCR unit must prepare a written closure plan that describes the steps necessary to close the CCR unit at any point during the active life of the CCR unit consistent with recognized and generally accepted good engineering practices.
 The written closure plan must include, at a minimum, the information specified in paragraphs (b)(1)(i) through (vi) of this section."

-The COL facility includes an active coal combustion residue (CCR) landfill, which currently consists of three CCR units, all located in Phase 1 of the facility:
+The COL facility includes an active coal combustion residue (CCR) landfill, which currently consists of the following modules, all located in Phase 1 of the facility.

-- Phase 1, Module 1 this unit has received some final cover over completed outer sideslope areas that will no longer receive additional CCR.
-The final cover placed complies with the CCR Rule. - Phase 1, Module 2 this unit is currently being filled. - Phase 1, Module 3 construction of this unit was recently completed and approved by the Wisconsin Department of Natural Resources (WDNR) to receive CCR.
+- Phase 1 Module 1 this module has received final cover over completed outer sideslope areas that will no longer receive additional CCR; intermediate cover has been placed over remaining areas.
+The final cover placed complies with the CCR Rule. - Phase 1 Module 2 this module has received intermediate cover over a majority of the in-place CCR. - Phase 1 Module 3 This module has received intermediate cover over a majority of the in-place CCR. - Phase 1 Module 4 This module is currently being filled. - Phase 1 Module 5 this module was constructed in 2021 and is approved by the Wisconsin Department of Natural Resources (WDNR) to receive CCR. - Phase 1 Module 6 this module was constructed in 2021 and is approved by the WDNR to receive CCR.